An Introduction to CGM

 - fingerstick checks involve piercing the skin of the fingertip or toe each time you check blood glucose

 - CGM measures glucose in the interstitial fluid just underneath the skin, where cells get oxygen and nutrients (including glucose).
+Since the amount of glucose is measured by a sensor (see below), the resulting number is called "Sensor Glucose" (SG).

 - fingerstick glucose monitoring is like a snapshot: it captures a moment in time